chen-charlene/snake_game/README.md

 - Display the player's current score and any relevant game information on the screen, such as a "Game Over" message.
 - Provide a way for the player to start a new game after the current game ends.
 This can be done using a "Play Again" button or similar user interface element.

+# Technical Choices
+The game is built using react and typescript as it is a front-end focused project.
+For the UI components, the svg was created using Figma and general styling was accomplished through CSS.
+The main components of the game include the board, snake, food item (apple), button, and displays (score & game over).
+These were managed using React useStates.
+In addition, React's useInterval hook was implemented to manage the game update and constant rendering of components as the game played.
+The webapp version of the game was deployed using Vercel.

 # Getting Started with Create React App